MSA-CNN: A Lightweight Multi-Scale CNN with Attention for Sleep Stage Classification: Experimental Setup

 \subsection{Model training}

-All MSA-CNN variants were trained for 100 epochs using the Adam optimizer \cite{KingBa15}.
+All MSA-CNN variants were trained for 100 epochs using the Adam optimiser \cite{KingBa15}.
 The learning rate for the small models was set to 0.001, while the learning rate for the more complex large models was reduced to 0.0001 to facilitate training.
-In the case of the multivariate and multimodal variants, we increased the learning rate for the higher-level TCM and output layer to 0.001 to accelerate convergence.
+In the case of the multivariate and multimodal variants, we increased the learning rate for the higher-level TCM and output layer to 0.001 to accelerate convergence, as preliminary experiments indicated that a higher rate led to faster and more stable convergence.
 Light regularisation was applied using a dropout rate of 0.1 and weight decay of 0.0001.
 The baseline models were trained using the hyperparameters and configurations specified in the respective publications.